Explore UCD

 Dr Timmy Frawley, Chair of UCD Neurodiversity Working Group Research Subgroup: Dr Timmy Frawley is an Associate Professor in Mental Health Nursing employed in the UCD School of Nursing, Midwifery and Health Systems.
 He is registered with the Nursing and Midwifery Board of Ireland as a Psychiatric Nurse and Nurse Tutor.
 Dr Frawley has significant experience in higher education, previously holding roles of Project Champion (Curriculum Review and Enhancement), Associate Dean for Taught Graduate Studies, is a current Programme Director and was a member of the School Management Team from 2018 - 2021.
 He is Head of Subject – Mental Health Nursing and is a member of the University level Neurodiversity Working Group as well as an elected member of Academic Council.
 Timmy chairs the research subgroup of the UCD Neurodiversity Research Working Group.

 Eimear O’Reilly is an Equality, Diversity and Inclusion Project Officer, UCD: Eimear’s role includes project managing EDI groups including the Neurodiversity Working Group which marked Neurodiversity Celebration Week in 2022, UCD Disability Group, leading on the development of UCD’s Employment for Persons with a Disability Policy and development of tailored training for managers and employees.
-Eimear leads the Athena Swan Schools Programme in UCD and previously developed a successful national workplace benchmark for LGBTI Equality and Inclusion working with organisations including; LinkedIn, IBM, Microsoft, and EY as well as working as National Public Engagement and Business Engagement Lead for the Yes Equality Campaign which successfully campaigned for marriage equality in 2015.
+Eimear leads the Athena Swan Schools Programme in UCD and previously developed a successful national workplace benchmark for LGBTI Equality and Inclusion working with organizations including; LinkedIn, IBM, Microsoft, and EY as well as working as National Public Engagement and Business Engagement Lead for the Yes Equality Campaign which successfully campaigned for marriage equality in 2015.

 Sponsors